 The PET scan uses a special camera to see organs in the body.
 The camera records a tracer (radioactive sugar) that goes into a vein.
 Cancer cells use more sugar than normal cells, so the tracer shows up in the cancer cells.

-These and other follow-up tests help your healthcare team detect pancreatic cancer, learn how far it has spread (known as staging) and develop a pancreatic cancer treatment plan.
+These and other follow-up tests help your healthcare team detect and diagnose pancreatic cancer, learn how far it has spread (known as staging) and develop a pancreatic cancer treatment plan.

 Pancreatic cancer treatment